bigjosh/BSWAnalyzer/readme.md

 BSW is a two pin interface that is used to program and debug TI's MSP430 MCU's.
 It is an encapulation layer that it takes the normal four JTAG pins and serializes them into two pins to save space at the cost of being slower and more complicated.

 This analyizer only decodes the BSW signals into the standard JTAG signals.
-You can then use a high level analizyer to decode those.
+You can then use a high level analizyer like [this one](https://github.com/bigjosh/msp-jtag-analyzer) to decode those.

 ## Pin names